 - 3 years limited manufacturer’s warranty

-- May be an outdated product for some users
+- It may be an outdated product for some users

 In this age of smart appliances, BxTerra has come up with an intelligent UPS.
-Like the earlier reviewed UPS, it provides battery backup with the help of LCD in a mini-tower form factor.
-It has augmented AVR, 10 outs, surge safety, and an easily replaceable battery – everything you need to protect your electronics safe from the dreaded power surges and voltage spikes.
+Like the previously reviewed UPS, it provides battery backup with the help of an LCD in a mini-tower form factor.
+It has augmented AVR, 10 outputs, surge safety, and an easily replaceable battery — everything you need to protect your electronics safe from the dreaded power surges and voltage spikes.